Concentrations of Risks

 The Company sells to customers globally.
 Credit evaluations of its customers’ financial condition are performed periodically, and the Company generally does not require collateral from its customers.
-One customer, TTI, Inc., an electronics distributor, accounted for over 10% of the Company’s net sales for the three and six months ended September 30, 2018 and 2017.
-There were no accounts receivable balances from any customer exceeding 10% of gross accounts receivable as of September 30, 2018 and March 31, 2018.
+There were no accounts receivable balances from any customers exceeding 10% of gross accounts receivable as of December 31, 2019 and March 31, 2019.

 The entire disclosure for any concentrations existing at the date of the financial statements that make an entity vulnerable to a reasonably possible, near-term, severe impact.
 This disclosure informs financial statement users about the general nature of the risk associated with the concentration, and may indicate the percentage of concentration risk as of the balance sheet date.